JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 <header class = "extra-header">BONUS: Manually splitting the dataset</header><p>
 ```

 We can do the same procedure manually.
-To create minibatches, we create a random partion of all indices `randperm(size(y, 2))`, and use function `partition` to create an iterator, which creates the minibatches in the form of tuples ``(X,y)``.
+To create minibatches, we create a random partition of all indices `randperm(size(y, 2))` and use function `partition` to create an iterator, which creates the minibatches in the form of tuples ``(X,y)``.

 ```julia
 using Base.Iterators: partition